equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 stream some music from Google Music or Youtube lot of time the Chromebook run out of memory and crushed some tabs.
 This may however be only with my model.
-I didn't extend memory in mine because I found a way how to ballance my memory power, but if this would be your plan make sure that you check if your model is upgradable as some Chromebooks are not ([source](http://www.omgchrome.com/Chromebooks-can-upgraded/)) and definitelly check some reviews before you buy.
+I didn't extend memory in mine because I found a way how to balance my memory power, but if this would be your plan make sure that you check if your model is upgradable as some Chromebooks are not ([source](http://www.omgchrome.com/Chromebooks-can-upgraded/)) and definitely check some reviews before you buy.

 ## Famous last words

 My previous company was security crazy to be honest.
 We couldn't use lot of tools that were on the market.
 We had our own Jenkins CI our own servers our own everything except Github.
-The chances  are you are working in more enlight enviromnet where you guys are using TravisCI or CodeShip or DockerHub automated image builds and therefore you have all those cool automated 3rd party tools with you.
+The chances  are you are working in more enlighten environment where you guys are using TravisCI or CodeShip or DockerHub automated image builds and therefore you have all those cool automated 3rd party tools with you.